This page provides an overview of the internal architecture of Datoviz.

-- The first binding point of every shader is a uniform buffer containing the model-view-projection matrices
+- Binding point #0 of every shader is a uniform buffer containing the model-view-projection matrices.

-- The second binding point of every shader is a uniform buffer containing the viewport
+- Binding point #1 of every shader is a uniform buffer containing the viewport.

 - In the vertex shader, the vertex position is transformed with the

 transform()function implemented in

 common.glsl.
 This function basically applies the model-view-projection matrices to its input.

 This set of conventions may change slightly in the future.